R4EPI/R4EPIs-website/content/outbreaks/_index.en.md

 ## Getting started

-The outbreak and survey report templates are special R scripts called "R-Markdowns", and are included with **sitrep** package installation.
+**The outbreak and survey report templates are special R scripts called "R-Markdowns"**, and are included with **sitrep** package installation.
 RMarkdown scripts execute data cleaning and analytical R commands AND are themselves the outline of an automatically-produced report.

-**For assistance using the outbreak templates**
+**Assistance using the outbreak templates**

 Read more about RMarkdown scripts and how to modify the templates in the [Training Materials](https://r4epis.netlify.com/training/) pages of this website.

-The [case study walk-though](https://r4epis.netlify.com/training/walk-through/) offers you a step-by-step guide on how to use the outbreak templates to fit your data and run the analysis.
+See the page on [Reading a RMarkdown](https://r4epis.netlify.com/training/r_basics/rmarkdown_orientation/) to understand more about these special types of R scripts.

-At the start of the walk-through you can download the case study's data files and final template to follow along.
+Read the [case study walk-though](https://r4epis.netlify.com/training/walk-through/), which offers a step-by-step example of using an outbreak template.
-In the walk-through, you will learn lessons for modifying the templates to fit your needs.
+In the walk-through, you can download the data files and final template to follow along, learning to modify the templates to fit your needs.

 **To access the outbreak templates:**